naushniki/qamail/readme.md

 How to configure Postfix to work with QA Mail
 ------------

-This manual will help you configure Postfix to work with QA Mail on Debian 7.
+This manual will help you configure Postfix to work with QA Mail on Debian 7 (should also work for Ubuntu and other debian-based Linux distros).
 First, you should tie your domain name to the IP address of your server.
 You don't need an MX DNS record, a simple A record is sufficient.
 If you don't have a domain name, you can get one for free here: http://freedns.afraid.org/

 * Install Postfix